AltCampus/box-model/README.md

 To hide any element from the page we can set its display property value 'none'.
 So when the page will render the element will be hidden as if that element does not exist in the HTML document.

 We have been listening about the box-model properties and values from the beginning.
 So let's begin our discussion on the box-model.
-But we will come back again to discuss and compare the elements(block, inline, inline-block) based on the box model properties.

 ## 3. Box Model